bricksterlad/databricks-unity-catalog-terraform/README.md

 ### Configuring the variable group

-We need to configure a variable group with the name `TerraformProdDeploy`.
-It should contain following variables:
+We need to configure a variable group that should contain the following variables:

 * `BACKEND_RG_NAME` - name of resource group containing storage account.
 * `BACKEND_SA_NAME` - name of the storage account.